imoneoi/openchat/README.md

 | alpaca-7b             | 26.5         | 1.5           |
 | text_davinci_001      | 15.2         | 1.2           |

-## Standard benchmarks
+## Standard benchmarks (In progress)

-Due to the limitations of Vicuna GPT-4 Evaluation and AlpacaEval, we are trying to use extensive standard benchmarks to prove the performance of our models.
+Due to the limitations of Vicuna GPT-4 Evaluation and AlpacaEval, we are trying to use extensive standard benchmarks to evaluate the performance of OpenLLMs.
-(Working in progress ...)

 | Models                                                                          | LLaMA-13B BFloat16 | OpenChat  | OpenChat8192 |
 |---------------------------------------------------------------------------------|--------------------|-----------|--------------|